 The Dai are one of the major ethnic groups in the region (they share many cultural affinities with the Thai people of northern Thailand).
 Mangdao village is home to a national heritage registered temple that is more than 400 years old.
 We will walk into the nearby hills (app.
 5 km) and search out for sites of interest (legend has it that Buddha came here and left some footprints and other signs).

-If the local hot springs are open we can go for recuperative dip.
+If the local hot springs are open we can go for a recuperative dip.

-Today we travel from Jinggu for Puer (approx. 80 kms and two hours travel by chartered vehicle).
-After lunch we will take a leisurely walk around the nearby tea terraces and see the city view.
-Puer, like many small ‘prefectural cities’ is urbanizing rapidly.
+Today we travel from Jinggu for Puer (approx. 80 km and two hours travel by chartered vehicle).
+After lunch, we will take a leisurely walk around the nearby tea terraces and see the city view.
+Puer, like many small ‘prefectural cities’, is urbanizing rapidly.
 This is a side of China’s transformation that not many people understand or see firsthand.
-Of course we cannot visit Puer and not go to the main tea markets.
+Of course, we cannot visit Puer and not go to the main tea markets.
 You’re not likely to see this much tea in one place ever again!
 Our special friend of many years will brew us some tea.

-Before dinner we take do a loop-walk along the Mekong River.
-After dinner you can visit the night markets (within walking distance of our hotel).
+Before dinner, we take a loop-walk along the Mekong River.
+After dinner, you can visit the night markets (within walking distance of our hotel).